 the office-bearers of the association, and

-at least 4 ordinary committee members, each of whom is to be elected at the annual general meeting of the association under clause 15.
+up to 4 ordinary committee members, each of whom is to be elected at the annual general meeting of the association under clause 15.

-The MAXIMUM number of committee members is to be 8.
+The MAXIMUM number of committee members is to be 8 and the MINIMUM number of committee members is to be 3.

 The office-bearers of the association are as follows: